niroliyanage/sinatra/README.md

 	region = ap-southeast-2
 	EOF
 ```
-If its preferred that your own AWS account be used , an account with Administrator  Privileges is required.

-Please ensure an S3 bucket exists and the following vars are updated in the ```deploy/env.sh```
+If its preferred that your own AWS account be used , an account with Administrator  Privileges is required (Essentially instances would assume roles with administrator privileges upon provisioning , for the case of this assesment i've just used an account with admin privileges ).
+If another account is used please ensure an S3 bucket exists and the following vars are updated in the ```deploy/env.sh```

 ```
 export TF_VAR_bucket="<bucket-name>"